gem5bootcamp/lps2024/slides/02-Using-gem5/10-modeling-power.md

 - gem5 supports "activation count" based power models
 - This is kind of like McPAT/Wattch/etc. but it can be done from gem5
-- The correct contants are difficult to find
+- The correct constants are difficult to find
-  - CACTI is one possilibity, but...
+  - CACTI is one possibility, but...

 For instance